ylhyra/ylhyra_content/not_data/content/explanations/Cases/1_Nominative.md

 reviewed: no
 ---

-# Nominative case – the first case
+# Nominative case <small>– the first case</small>

 There are four [[cases]] in Icelandic.
-The first case in the [[declension table]] is the '''nominative case'''.<note>Known as '''nefnifall''' in Icelandic, abbreviated as '''nf.'''</note><note>You can remember this word by remembering that "nominative" means "related to naming", as in the related word "nominate".
-The word that is being named is the main word of the sentence.<br/>The same applies to Icelandic where "nefnifall" means "naming case".</note> It is the default case for a word and it shows that the word is doing something — it is the main [[w:Subject (grammar)|subject]] of the sentence.
+The first case in the [[declension table]] is the '''nominative case''' (''nefnifall, nf.'').<note>You can remember this word by remembering that "nominative" means "related to naming", as in the related word "nominate".
+The word that is being named is the main word of the sentence.<br/>The same applies to Icelandic where "nefnifall" means "naming case".</note> It is the default case for a word.
+The main word of the sentence (the subject, the word that is doing something) is usually always in the nominative case.

 The [[Helper word|helper words]] you use to force a word into the first case is „hér er“ ("here is").